matsengrp/phippery/README.md

 Then `X[j][i]` = # of reads for peptide j, from sample i

-From this protocol, there are a variety of sources from which we can expect add noise to out data
-These are including but not limited to;
+From this protocol, there are a variety of sources from which one can expect add noise to the resulting data These are including but not limited to;
 IgG content of a sample,
 "immuno-dominant" antibodies,
 sequencing bias (GC-content?),
-amplification bias,
+amplification bias, and
-phage display.
+phage display (total amount of each phage in the phage library).

 To analyze these results, we are looking for a peptide which consistently has high enrichment.